Scientific Name

 Description

-Gazania krebsiana is a perennial, evergreen groundcover up to 6 inches (15 cm) tall.
-The leaves may vary in shape especially when young.
-Mature leaves are usually compound and divided into small, narrow, regular lobes of about 4 to 6 on each side.
-They are dark shiny green on the upper side and woolly white underneath.
-The flowerheads are up 2.4 inches (6 cm) in diameter.
-The upper side of the ray florets is mainly a magnificent dark red or orange, with dark brown markings on the lower quarter.
+Gazania krebsiana is a perennial evergreen groundcover that grows up to 6 inches (15 cm) tall.
+Leaves may vary in shape, especially when young.
+Mature leaves are usually compound and divided into small narrow regular lobes of about 4 to 6 on each side.
+They are shiny dark green on the upper side and woolly white underneath.
+Flowerheads are up 2.4 inches (6 cm) in diameter.
+The upper side of the ray florets is mainly a magnificent dark red or orange with dark brown markings on the lower quarter.
 The dark brown markings may contain black or white spots, adding more eloquence to the flowers.

 Hardiness